Syrian army vows to press war, rebels say strikes not enough

 The opposition has praised President Donald Trump for taking action against Assad after criticizing former U.S. President Barack Obama for failing to enforce his own red line when Assad was accused of using gas in 2013.
 But they want more.

-“The strike has weakened the regime, but has not strengthened the opposition,” said a second rebel commander.
+“The strike has weakened the regime, but has not strengthened the opposition,” said another rebel commander.

-Trump last year decided to halt a CIA program that had funneled weapons and cash to rebel Free Syrian Army groups.
+Trump last year decided to halt a CIA program that had funneled weapons and cash to some Free Syrian Army rebels.

 Having driven rebels from eastern Ghouta, Assad and his allies are expected to soon retake the last few insurgent pockets around Damascus and nearby.